Title: A Watcher's Word

 “You haven’t,” she whispered.

-He pulled a stray lock of her hair behind her ear and rested his hand briefly on her shoulder.
+He tucked a stray lock of her hair behind her ear and rested his hand briefly on her shoulder.

 “I’ll make it quick.
 It won't hurt I promise you.”